nationalarchives/annosearch/README.md

 # Annotation Search

 AnnoSearch uses [Quickwit](https://quickwit.io) as its backend database to efficiently index and query [W3C Web Annotation](https://www.w3.org/TR/annotation-model/) data, leveraging a declarative approach to simplify ingestion and management.
-AnnoSearch can load data directly from [IIIF](https://iiif.io/) resources and web annotation servers such as [Miiify](https://github.com/nationalarchives/miiify).
+AnnoSearch can ingest data directly from [IIIF](https://iiif.io/) resources and web annotation servers such as [Miiify](https://github.com/nationalarchives/miiify) and make it available to IIIF viewers through the [IIIF Content Search 2.0 API](https://iiif.io/api/search/2.0/).

 ## Tutorial